Frequently Asked Questions...

 Q: What benefits continue upon retirement?

-A: Presently dental, vision, excess major medical and Health Advocate (included in billing) will be billed to the new retiree directly by the Preferred Group for July 1-Dec.
+A: Presently dental, vision, excess major medical and Health Advocate (included in billing) will be billed to an eligible retiree directly by the Preferred Group for July 1-Dec.
 31. SRP Clerical and teaching assistants (hired before July 1, 2005) will have their vision plan paid for by the district in retirement.
 Life insurance will be billed by J.J.Stanis and may be converted to a whole life policy.

-NOTE: You have the option to continue with any combination of coverages; however, if you decide to drop one of the benefits, you can not restart the benefit coverage the following year.
+NOTE: Eligible retirees have the option to continue with any combination of coverages; however, if you decide to drop one of the benefits, you can not restart the benefit coverage the following year.
 An optional bill will come in July from Preferred Group (JJ Stanis will bill separately) for the next coverage year.
 All, half or none of the bill needs to be paid.
 A final bill for the next coverage year will arrive in November.
 Any balance left on that bill will be due by December 31st.
 FAILURE TO PAY PREMIUMS WILL RESULT IN A LOSS OF COVERAGE.

 Q: How are dental, vision and excess major medical benefits paid for in retirement?